 Where You Can Look For Support During Your Pregnancy

 Facing a pregnancy, whether unexpected or expected, can shake up your life and the lives around you.
 It can span the entire emotional spectrum from fear to unbridled joy.
-However, it’s important to realize that you are not alone, and innumerable women have been in similar circumstances.
+However, it’s important to realize that you are not alone, and innumerable women have been in similar circumstances and sought unplanned pregnancy counseling.

 While everyone’s emotions surrounding their pregnancy can vary, there is no shortage of support available for any step in your pregnancy journey.
 It might be challenging to figure out precisely what you need, but the outpouring of pregnancy support in many different avenues is sure to help you on your journey.